teocala/DUBeat/README.md

 - Other applications/problems can be easily implemented.
 Just implement your own model header as in the `models` folder!
   Notice that the addition of a new type of DG matrix needs to be supplemented in the `DG_Assemble.hpp` methods.
 - As for now, simplices meshes can not be built runtime in [deal.II][].
 Therefore, some example meshes are provided in the folder `meshes` and used in the default version.
-  In case you need to use your own mesh files, you need to use the version of the `create_mesh` method in `Model_DG` that accepts a user mesh path.
+  In case you need to use your own `.msh` files, you need to use the version of the `create_mesh` method in `Model_DG` that accepts a user mesh path.
 - If you need to add new scripts/folders, remember to add them to the `make` and `indent` configurations.